com-480-data-visualization/com-480-project-datavirus/README.md

 **80% of the final grade**

 ### Repository
 Even though this is the class repository where our preprocessing can be found, our main repository for the visualization is [here](https://github.com/tvaucher/youtube-viz) where you can find [setup instructions](https://github.com/tvaucher/youtube-viz/blob/master/README.md) if you want to build the website locally.
-For usage, you can directly go on the visualization, there are some instructions.
+For how to use the website, you can directly go on the visualization, there are some instructions.

 ### Screencast
-TBA
+Our screencast is available [here](https://youtu.be/6r9WGdg86io).
+Be sure to look at it until the very end, you'll not be disappointed.

 ### Process book
 Our process book is available online [here](https://tvaucher.github.io/youtube-viz/process-book/), but if you really want it in pdf format, we uploaded it as a [6-page pdf](https://tvaucher.github.io/youtube-viz/assets/pdf/process-book.pdf).
 We don't suggest using it as you'll miss out on the animation :wink: